 Student Art Gallery

-This semester the art room has been a creative, busy space with 6th, 7th and 8th grade students all rotating through the art room.
+The art room is a creative, busy space with 6th, 7th and 8th grade students all rotating through.
 In all grade levels students have been exploring a wide range of concepts in art and producing outstanding artworks.

 6th Grade Art

-In quarter 1 6th Grade students have gained an understanding of the elements and principles of art through exploring abstract relief sculptures.
+6th Grade students gain an understanding of the elements and principles of art through exploring abstract relief sculptures.

-In quarter 2 6th Grade built on these skills to then explore the human figure in art with a focus on the artist Alberto Giacometti.
+6th Graders built on these skills to then explore the human figure in art with a focus on the artist Alberto Giacometti.
 Students had a lot of fun creating their own Giacometti inspired sculptures.

 7th Grade Art

-In quarter 1 7th grade students explored self-portraiture and how to use shading to create a realistic self-portrait.
-Students completed their incredible ½ face portraits by cutting a black and white photograph of themselves in half and drawing the missing half.
+7th grade students explore self-portraiture and how to use shading to create a realistic self-portrait.
+Students complete their incredible ½ face portraits by cutting a black and white photograph of themselves in half and drawing the missing half.

-Quarter 2 challenged 7th grade art students to think about their environment and surroundings through looking at the architecture around New York City.
-Students were taught about how they can use art to create awareness about global and local issues.
-For this projects their focus was recycling and waste management.
+7th grade art students are challenged to think about their environment and surroundings through looking at the architecture around New York City.
+Students are taught how they can use art to create awareness about global and local issues.
+Below, their focus was recycling and waste management.
 Students collected boxes from around the school and created their own relief sculpture of a building based on their observations of architecture around New York City.

 8th Grade Art:

-Quarter 2 saw students learning about the surrealist art movement.
+8th Grade students learn about the surrealist art movement.
 Students had a lot of fun exploring the idea of things not always being as they appear!
 Their project brief was to transform a living creature into an inanimate object over 4 stages.